Educational Visits & Learning Outside The Classroom

 Learning outside the classroom is about raising achievement through an organised, powerful approach to learning in which direct experience is of prime importance.
 This is not only about what we learn but importantly how and when we learn.

 At Richard Taylor Primary School, our pupils are given a wide range of opportunities to learn outside the classroom.
+We make full use of our fantastic outdoor environments, including our fantastic wildlife garden.
 Each class will usually undertake at least one trip per school year; this will be linked to the topic of study within the classroom.
 Further details can be obtained from the school office or your child’s teacher.

-Residential trips are undertaken in upper Key Stage Two.
-On previous trips we have visited Buckden House in the heart of the Yorkshire Dales and Winmarleigh Hall, a Victorian estate set in 50 acres of gardens, parkland and woodland in Lancashire, but these can vary year to year.
-Again, further information about these trips can be obtained from the school office or your child’s teacher.
+Residential trips take place in upper Key Stage Two.
+We visit Winmarleigh Hall, a Victorian estate set in 50 acres of gardens, parkland and woodland in Lancashire, further information about these trips can be obtained from the school office or your child’s teacher.

 Extra Curricular Clubs